 To deal with the problem of night-time hazy scenes (refer to Fig. 22), we propose a novel way to compute the airlight component while accounting for the non-uniform illumination presents in nighttime scenes.
 Unlike the well-known dark-channel strategy [67] that estimates a constant atmospheric light over the entire image, we compute this value locally, on patches of varying sizes.
 This is found to succeed since under night-time conditions, the lighting results from multiple artificial sources, and is thus intrinsically non-uniform.
-In practice, the local atmospheric light causes the color observed in hazy pixels, which are the brightest pixels of local dark channel patches.
-Selecting the size of the patches is non-trivial since small patches are desirable to achieve fine spatial adaptation to the atmospheric light, it might also lead to poor light estimates and reduced chance of capturing hazy pixels.
-For this reason, we deploy multiple patch sizes, each generating one input to the multi-scale fusion process.
-Our fusion approach is accomplished in three main steps.
-First, based on our airlight estimation using different sizes of the patches we derive the first two inputs of the fusion approach.
+In practice, the

 To reduce the glowing effect and emphasize the finest details of the scene, the third input is defined to be the Laplacian of the original image.
 In the second step, the important features of these derived inputs are filtered based on several quality weight maps (local contrast, saturation and saliency).
 Finally the derived inputs and the normalized weight maps are blended in a multi-scale fashion using a Laplacian pyramid decomposition of the inputs and a Gaussian pyramid of the normalized weights.